Jade-ux/MS02-My-Trip-Planner/README.md

 I tested this in the following way:

 2.1.
 I followed steps 1.1 to 1.6 above.
 2.2.
 I then choose a new country from the country select field.
-Expected result: the city field should clear and the map should pan and zoom to the new country.
-Actual result: The city field clears and the map pans and zooms to the new country I have set.
+Expected result: the city field should clear, the map should pan and zoom to the new country, the activities select field should reset and the markers should be cleared from the map.
+Actual result: The city field clears, the map pans and zooms to the new country I have set, the activity field resets and the markers are cleared from the map.
 2.3.
 I type in the city field and choose a valid city from the autocomplete options shown.
 The map pans and zooms to the new city, as expected.
 2.4.
 I choose my activity type.
 Expected result: map icons should drop onto map to show places with the activity types matching the activity type I chose, if places in my chosen activity type exist in the city I have chosen.
 Actual result: when places matching the activity type I have chosen exist in my chosen city map icons drop onto the map to show each one.
 When there are no places matching the activity type, an alert pops up informing me that there are no places to show and to pick another city.

+3. As a user who is looking for many different activity types I should be able to add items to my itinerary from many different activity types.
+3.1.
+I follow the steps 1.1 to 1.6 above.
+3.2.
+I then select a new activity from the activity field.
+Expected result: the markers from the previous activity choice should be cleared and markers for the new activity choice should appear on the map and results table.
+Actual result: markers from the previous activity are cleared and markers for the new activity type drop onto the map and populate the results table.
+Items in the itinerary do not clear which meets expectations as I want to add to the items already there.
+3.3.
+I now add items to the itinerary in the same way as step 1.4 above.

 **Testing functionality:**